 The Case Against Racial Essentialism in Academia—and in America

 Fall 2025 brought big news in the small world of Arkansas academia, taking up many inches of newsprint in the Arkansas Democrat Gazette (ADG) and other outlets.
 The University of Arkansas at Little Rock (UALR) terminated a newly hired law professor who reacted to Charlie Kirk’s assassination by declaring that she would “not pull back from CELEBRATING that an evil man died by the method he chose to embrace,” apparently meaning Second Amendment rights.
 As her UALR Law colleague Rob Steinbuch pointed out in ADG, long before her hiring, this professor had a history of controversial tweets denigrating whites.
-Steinbuch noted that when he led the law school’s personnel committee, it scrutinized job candidates’ social media profiles to see if they might show questionable judgment.
+Steinbuch noted that when he was on the law school’s personnel committee, it scrutinized job candidates’ social media profiles to see if they might show questionable judgment.
 In contrast, last year’s hiring committee missed red flags, or perhaps did not perceive them as problematic.
 At any rate, comments like those denouncing Kirk’s mourners, who included much of Arkansas’s political class, as akin to the KKK, were cited by her employer as a “disruption to the efficient operation of the Bowen School of Law and UA Little Rock,” violating civility and other values required in public sector, public-facing professions like teaching.

 Many have made predictable points about tradeoffs between the need for professors at public universities to avoid discrimination—don’t insult people based on their race!—and fostering an environment where people can share controversial views without fearing punishment.
 The first part, assuring equal treatment, gets lots of attention, and rightly so.
 For decades, most Americans, whatever their race, have taken offense when public employees like cops or professors denigrate the races of the taxpayers they serve.
 That’s good!
 Yet punishing people for offensive speech creates martyrs.
 And if bad ideas go underground because people fear expressing them, how do we disprove those ideas?